 We had a good number of junior players join us

-in 2015 and intend to take them out with the
+in 2016 and intend to take them out in some of our shopping centre gigs with the

 senior Orchestra in the spring.

-2016 will find us in most of the counties of
+2017 will find us in most of the counties of

-the north of England and Wales You are always welcome to come and see us at
+the north of England and Wales.
+You are always welcome to come and see us at

 our many venues and keep in touch through our Facebook page.